matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 This notably exempts `:` from percent-encoding but includes `/`.

-See the rationale behind dropping sigils and the respective up/downsides in "Discussion points and tradeoffs" below.
+See the rationale behind dropping sigils and the respective up/downsides in "Discussion points and tradeoffs" as well as "Alternatives" below.

-Further MSCs may introduce navigation to more top-level as well as non-top-level objects; see "Further evolution" for some ideas.

 #### Query

 Matrix URI can optionally have